nixworks/public/news/2010/08/14/index.md

 _Context: Japan, Pink Panthers, Rifat Hadziahmetovic, Spain, Tokyo, extradited_

 ### [United States prosecutors are investigating whether the Louis Berger Group overcharged the U.S. Agency for International Development for foreign aid projects. ](/news/2010/08/14/united-states-prosecutors-are-investigating-whether-the-louis-berger-group-overcharged-the-u-s-agency-for-international-development-for-for.md)
-_Context: Louis Berger Group, U.S. Agency for International Development, United States, foreign aid, prosecutor_
+_Context: Louis Berger Group, U.S., U.S. Agency for International Development, foreign aid, prosecutor_

 ### [A court in Somalia imprisons for six years and fines $500 radio journalist Abdifatah Jama Mire for the broadcast of an interview with a militia leader in Puntland. ](/news/2010/08/14/a-court-in-somalia-imprisons-for-six-years-and-fines-500-radio-journalist-abdifatah-jama-mire-for-the-broadcast-of-an-interview-with-a-mili.md)
 Puntland court jails journalist for interviewing Muslim leader with ties to fighters.

 ### [A court in Venice frees Nizamettin Toguc, a senior member of the Kurdistan Workers' Party (PKK) wanted by Turkey. ](/news/2010/08/14/a-court-in-venice-frees-nizamettin-toauass-a-senior-member-of-the-kurdistan-workers-party-pkk-wanted-by-turkey.md)
-_Context: Kurdistan Workers' Party, Nizamettin Toğuç, Turkish, Venice_
+_Context: Kurdistan Workers' Party, Nizamettin Toğuç, Turkey, Venice_

 ### [Several political parties in Azerbaijan release a statement criticising the ruling of Baku Yasamal Court against 15 Shia Muslims, arrested in February while practising their religion in Baku. ](/news/2010/08/14/several-political-parties-in-azerbaijan-release-a-statement-criticising-the-ruling-of-baku-yasamal-court-against-15-shia-muslims-arrested-i.md)
 _Context: Azerbaijan, Baku, Shi'ite_